ViktorShev/DiscordShrinker/README.md

 3. Double click on the `register_right_click_option.reg` file to set up an option on the Windows right-click menu in order to use this script

 ---
 _Note: This script requires Python to be installed, which you can get [here](https://www.python.org/downloads/).
-The download link provided already ships with a FFMPEG executable_
+The download link provided already ships with an FFMPEG executable_

 # Usage guide